 Mental and Emotional Well-being is a lifelong process of developing our whole selves (cura personalis) and our ability to gain and maintain satisfying relationships, navigate conflict, and become more resilient after experiencing adversity.
 We believe that everyone plays a role in supporting mental and emotional well-being—individually, within our community, and within our society.
-Our work is most effective when we come together to support and empower one another through life’s journeys, challenges, and triumphs.
+Our work is most effective when we come together to support and encourage one another through life’s journey, with its' challenges and triumphs.

 Our community-based approach to mental and emotional well-being has been focused around Gonzaga’s participation in The Jed Foundation’s JED Campus program to create a collaborative, campus-wide initiative that focuses on the systems, programs, and policy development to enhance mental health, substance use, and suicide prevention efforts for Gonzaga’s students.
 The JED comprehensive approach used at Gonzaga includes: